Submissions

 Before submitting your manuscript, authors are advised to follow the Author Guidelines below.
 Manuscripts not conforming to these guidelines may be returned.

-1. Authors are required to provide a complete list of references cited in their paper.
+1. Authors are required to provide a complete list of references cited in their Manuscript.

-2. EJMSS does not tolerate plagiarism and fraudulent data in any paper.
+2. The journal does not tolerate plagiarism and fraudulent data in any manuscript.

 All submitted articles undergo a rigorous peer review process to ensure the quality, validity, and reliability of the research published in EJMSS.
 The journal's open-access nature does not compromise the integrity of the peer review process, which remains unbiased and focused on the scholarly value of the submitted work.

-Language: Please write your text in good English (American or British usage is accepted, but not a mixture of both).
-We only accept manuscripts in the English language.
+Language: Please ensure that your text is written in clear English.
+Both American and British English are accepted, but do not mix the two.
+We only accept manuscripts submitted in the English language.

 Please use the following rules for the whole text, including abstract, keywords, heading, and references.